-Advice for Student Job Seekers
+Advice For Student Job Seekers

 Mentorship comes in all shapes and sizes.
 Like many lawyers, my partners and I receive lots of unsolicited emails from students looking for a job.
 One such message recently landed in my inbox.
 The student appeared to be new to the job search process, and while I admit that my first instinct was to just delete their email, I thought this person could use some advice.